Read Barcodes and QR Codes Server-Side with HTML5 and ASP.NET in C#

 dotnet add package Dynamsoft.DotNet.BarcodeReader.Bundle

-Step 3: Build the HTML5 Client UI
+Step 3: Create the HTML5 Image Upload UI

 Open Views/Home/Index.cshtml and add a file input for image selection, a scan button, a results container, and an image preview element: